WwhdsOne/Wlog/README.md

 In this example, `%s` corresponds to the string `"LOL"`, and `%d` corresponds to the integer `1`.

-## Summary

-If you try to use placeholders like this, you should ensure that your arguments match the number and format of the options in the `log`.
+> If you try to use placeholders like this, you should ensure that your arguments match the number and format of the options in the `log`.